-tTech was ranked as one of the 20 Most Promising Enterprise Security Solution Providers 2017 tTech Moments: TechCon by tTech tTech hosted its own technology conference dubbed 'TechCon by tTech'
+tTech was ranked as one of the "20 Most Promising Enterprise Security Solution Providers 2017 tTech hosted its own technology conference dubbed 'TechCon by tTech'

 tTech Ranked Among World's Most Elites in MSP 501.

 tTech was ranked among the world's top elites in IT at the prestigious 12th Annual staging of the Channel Future Managed Service Provider (MSP) 501 rankings.